Norwegian Wood

 "Let's have lunch first, just in case."

 "Good.
 There's a place I want to take you to.
-It's a bit far, though.
-Can
+It's a bit far,

 you spare the time?"